-- our ability to retain existing customers and attract new customers, sell premium solutions to our existing customers and introduce new solutions; - the actions of our competitors, including pricing changes or the introduction of new solutions; - our ability to effectively manage our growth and successfully penetrate the communications and connected services markets for businesses, residential and mobile; - the number of monthly and annual subscriptions at any given time; - the timing, cost and effectiveness of our advertising and marketing efforts; - the timing, operating cost and capital expenditures related to the operation, maintenance, and expansion of our business; - the timing of our decisions with regard to product resource allocation; - seasonality of consumers' purchasing patterns and seasonality of advertising patterns; - service outages or security breaches and any related impact on our reputation; - our ability to accurately forecast revenue and appropriately plan our expenses; - the timing of revenue recognition for product sales made through our channel partners under the ASC 606 revenue recognition standard (which we adopted on February 1, 2018) requires us to recognize revenue upon the sale to our channel partners on a sell-in basis and make estimates for expected product returns and customer sales incentives at the time product is shipped.
+- our ability to retain existing customers and attract new customers, sell premium solutions to our existing customers and introduce new solutions; - the actions of our competitors, including pricing changes or the introduction of new solutions; - our ability to effectively manage our growth and successfully penetrate the communications and connected services markets for businesses, residential and mobile: - the number of monthly and annual subscriptions at any given time; - the timing, cost and effectiveness of our advertising and marketing efforts; - the timing, operating cost and capital expenditures related to the operation, maintenance, and expansion of our business; - the timing of our decisions with regard to product resource allocation; - seasonality of consumers' purchasing patterns and seasonality of advertising patterns; - service outages or security breaches and any related impact on our reputation; - our ability to accurately forecast revenue and appropriately plan our expenses; - the timing of revenue recognition for product sales made through our channel partners under the ASC 606 revenue recognition standard (which we adopted on February 1, 2018) requires us to recognize revenue upon the sale to our channel partners on a sell-in basis and make estimates for expected product returns and customer sales incentives at the time product is shipped.
 Such estimates for sales allowances require significant judgment and actual results may differ materially from amounts reported.
-As a result, this standard may heighten the impact of any fluctuations in the timing and magnitude of product returns or customer credits from these channels on our quarterly operating results: - costs associated with defending and resolving intellectual property infringement and other claims; - changes in tax laws, regulations, or accounting rules;

-- the timing and cost of developing or acquiring technologies, services or businesses and our ability to successfully manage any such acquisitions; and - the impact of worldwide economic, industry, and market conditions.
+As a result, this standard may heighten the impact of any fluctuations in the timing and magnitude of product returns or customer credits from these channels on our quarterly operating results; - costs associated with defending and resolving intellectual property infringement and other claims; - changes in tax laws, regulations, or accounting rules; - the timing and cost of developing or acquiring technologies, services or businesses and our ability to successfully manage any such acquisitions; - how well we execute on our strategy and operating plans and the impact of changes in our business model that could adversely impact our results of operations and financial condition; and - the impact of worldwide economic, industry, and market conditions.